vaish567/vaish567/README.md

 - ⚡ Fun fact: The best method for accelerating a computer is the one that boosts it by 9.8 m/s

 ### Graduation Year : 2021
-### Education : Bachelor's of Science in Information Technology
+### Education : Bachelor's of Information Technology

 <img align="center" src="https://media.giphy.com/media/Y4ak9Ki2GZCbJxAnJD/giphy.gif" width="500" height="320">